djdrysdale/digital-garden/posts/sample-size-in-qualitative-research.md

 date: "2020-07-18"
 categories:
   - "research"
-description: User researchers performing qualitative research often field questions about their sample sizes.
+description: "User researchers performing qualitative research often field questions about their sample sizes.
 Can you really make decisions after interviewing 5 or 10 users?
-It depends.
+It depends."
 ---